For some time now, I’ve wanted to review one of my favorite drum sets. For some reason, I’ve been thinking about the best tabletop drum set.

 It is completely portable, enabling you to carry it anywhere.

-The volume control allows the player to turn down the volume to avoid disturbing neighbors or put to full blast.
+The volume control allows the player to turn down the volume to avoid disturbing neighbors or put to full blast rock the house (literally).
 You can also use the headphone.
-Also, the MIDI controller means you can hook to your computer for more features.
+The MIDI controller allows you to hook up your computer, unlocking more features.

 This drum set comes with: